Yoopo/libm/README.md

 name the c libm relibm ?
 Use f32::EPSILON; instead of EPS ?
-backport japardic old test aka no std test script that monitor commit on musl an
+backport japardic old test aka no std test script that monitor commit on musl an alert at compile time of deprecation Use unstable flag to hide untested method (cuda, ...) clean up feature flags to simplify modularity (musl Vs newlib with or with out intrinsic / cuda) test all feature combinations

 ## Notes

-try the relibc architecture and build
+Should relibm be no std (panic handler ?) => YES try the relibc architecture and build

 Internal should use result istead of errno like